EllingtonKirby/EllingtonKirby.github.io/index.markdown

 ### Audio Localization Using Time Difference of Arrival

-My first exposure to research was [smartphone based audio localization using time difference of arrival](https://dl.acm.org/doi/abs/10.1145/2973750.2985625) where I implemented a demo of my Binghamton Professor's paper [Snooping Keystrokes with mm-level Audio Ranging on a Single Phone](https://dl.acm.org/doi/abs/10.1145/2789168.2790122).
-This project is also what gave me my first exposure to Android, and after demonstrating the project at Mobicom (which was really an eye opening experience) I was able to start my software engineering career.
+My first exposure to research was as the first author on [smartphone based audio localization using time difference of arrival](https://dl.acm.org/doi/abs/10.1145/2973750.2985625) where I implemented a demo of [Snooping Keystrokes with mm-level Audio Ranging on a Single Phone](https://dl.acm.org/doi/abs/10.1145/2789168.2790122).
+This project is also what gave me my first exposure to Android, and after demonstrating the project at Mobicom I started my software engineering career.

 * * *
 ## Work Experience